Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 }
 ```

+Testing this sort of thing is really simple.
 If the code compiles, it works 👍

 We can also use repetition to match a function with 0 or more arguments.